What are basal and squamous cell skin cancers?

 Skin tumors that are not cancer

-- Most types of moles (see our document, Melanoma Skin Cancer for information on moles)
+- Most types of moles (see Melanoma Skin Cancer for more about moles)

-- Hemangiomas – benign blood vessel growths often called strawberry spots or port wine stains
+- Hemangiomas: benign blood vessel growths often called strawberry spots

-- Warts – rough-surfaced growths caused by some types of human papilloma virus (HPV)
+- Warts: rough-surfaced growths caused by some types of human papilloma virus (HPV)